How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 Book your 5 days Salkantay treck here

-If you wish to get more detailed information on the Salkantay trek, I have found this very detailed article that will answer all your question. (disclaimer: I have no affiliation whatsoever with this site)
+If you wish to get more detailed information on the Salkantay trek, I have found this very detailed article that will answer all your questions. (disclaimer: I have no affiliation whatsoever with this site)

 4. Hiking the Larek Trek